HdrHistogram/HdrHistogramJS/README.md

 of converting the Java code to TypeScript.

 # Backlog
-- refactor the code in order to allow tree shaking
 - publish benchmarks with alternatives (native-hdr-histogram & node-hdr-histogram)
 - logarithmic iterator
 - ... let me know what's on your mind :-)